7 Career Planning Tips

 Play to your strengths to innovate or create.

 No matter what your strengths are, they can help you identify a job that is fun and rewarding.
-For example, if you’re good at working with people, consider a career in sales or customer service.
-If you enjoy working on projects and solving problems, think about careers in engineering and architecture.
+For example, if you have a talent for interacting with people, you might consider a career in sales or customer service.
+If you enjoy tackling projects and solving problems, look into careers in engineering or architecture.

-If someone has identified their strengths—their natural talents—they can use those gifts to find an enjoyable job that also pays well because it uses their talents effectively.
+If someone has identified their strengths and natural talents, they can leverage these gifts to find a fulfilling job that also pays well by utilizing their talents effectively.

-A person who enjoys working with other people may find an ideal job as a salesperson or customer service representative at a retailer such as Target or Walmart; this type of work requires interacting with customers all day long while trying to sell them products and services (like clothes).
+A person who enjoys working with others might find an ideal job as a salesperson or customer service representative at a retailer like Target or Walmart.
+This type of role involves interacting with customers throughout the day while promoting and selling products and services, such as clothing.
 The same goes for someone who likes solving problems: this type of person might thrive as an engineer who designs new products or develops ways to make existing ones more efficient and cost-effective through improved design.

 Making decisions, or motivating others

-If you are good at leading people, making decisions, or motivating others, you have the makings of a manager.
-Managers are responsible for the success of the company and their team and may be directly responsible for the success of individual workers.
+If you’re skilled at leading people, making decisions, or motivating others, you might be suited for a managerial position.
+Managers are responsible for the success of their team and the company, and they often influence the performance of individual employees.

-The CEOs of Apple and McDonald’s were once managers themselves—and it’s unlikely that Steve Jobs would have risen to fame without his stint as a manager at Atari.
-Aspiring managers should aim to take on leadership roles in college as well as in their careers; this will allow them to develop their skills while still exploring different industries so they can find out which one suits them best.
+The CEOs of Apple and McDonald’s were once managers themselves—Steve Jobs, for example, would not have achieved his fame without his experience as a manager at Atari.
+Aspiring managers should seek leadership roles both in college and in their careers to develop their skills while exploring various industries to discover which one suits them best.

 A career plan is more than just thinking